http4k/www/src/website/content/enterprise.md

     - /lts-support
 highlights:
     -   title: Up to 24 months peace of mind
-        description: Guaranteed security and bug updates for the stable release channel, allowing you to focus on feature delivery.
+        description: Guaranteed security and bug updates for the LTS stable release channel, allowing you to focus on feature delivery.
         icon: "/images/footprint.svg"
     -   title: Access to priority support
         description: The http4k team are here on Slack and Email to guide you through any issues or questions.